vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/blog.md

 All articles will be added to the article list by default and rendered under path `/article/` .

-If you don't want the list to contain specific articles, just set `article` to`false` in the corresponding article's frontmatter.
+If you don't want the list to contain specific articles, just set `article` to`false` in the corresponding article's Front Matter.

 ## timeline